gradle/gradle/subprojects/docs/src/docs/release/notes.md

 Gradle supports combining multiple JVM language in a single project, like mixing Java, Scala, Groovy and Kotlin source files.
 Each language has its own set of sources and a compile task.
-Previously, the relationships between the languages were defined in a way that was hard to change from a plugin or build.
+Previously, the relationships between the languages were defined in a way that was hard to change.

 With Gradle 6.1, the relationship between compilation tasks is now fully expressed through the classpath property of the tasks.
 This can be used to change the relationship between Java, Groovy, Kotlin and Scala compilation tasks to whatever order is required by the project.